Betti Numbers of Random Hypersurface Arrangements: Introduction

-\begin{remark}The topology of a random intersection of quadrics has been studied in \cite{Letwo, lerario2016gap}, also using a random spectral sequence (different from the one of this paper).
+\begin{theorem}[$n\geq 2$ fixed, $s \to \infty$] Let $P_1, \ldots, P_s \in \R[X_0, \ldots, X_n]$ be homogeneous Kostlan quadrics, and $n\geq 2$.
+Let $\Gamma_i \subset \RP^n$ be the zero set of $P_i$, and define $\Gamma = \bigcup_{i=1}^s \Gamma_i$.
+Then \be \lim_{s \to \infty} \frac{\EX{b_0(\Gamma)}}{s} = 0.\ee \end{theorem} \begin{remark}In the case $n=1$, the expected number of zeroes in $\RP^1$ of a random Kosltan quadric $P$ is $\sqrt{2}$.
+Since the probability that two independent quadrics have a zero in common is zero, it follows that, when $n=1$, $\EX{b_0(\Gamma)}=s\sqrt{2}.$ \end{remark} \begin{remark}The topology of a random intersection of quadrics has been studied in \cite{Letwo, lerario2016gap}, also using a random spectral sequence (different from the one of this paper).
 There the following statement is proved: if $X\subset \RP^n$ is an intersection of $k$ random quadrics, then for every fixed $i\geq 0$ with probability that goes to one faster than any polynomial as $n\to \infty$ we have $b_i(X)=1$.
 In fact this phenomenon follows from a sort of ``rigidification'' of the spectral sequence structure in the large $n$ limit (a similar phenomenon can be observed in the context of this paper). \end{remark}

 As a corollary of Theorem \ref{thm:quadrics} (cf. Corollary \ref{cor:quadrics-graph-ramsey}), we rule out the existence of linear sized cliques in the complement of the quadrics graph.
 This must be contrasted with a result in \cite{Alon-Pach-et-al} who prove a Ramsey type result (cf. Theorem \ref{thm:alon-semialgebraic-graph}) about existence of sub-linear sized cliques in general semi-algebraic graphs.